About the Journal

 The MÚSICA HODIE journal is a scientific open-access periodical, ensuring that all content is freely available, with no costs to the user or their institution.
 Readers are granted permission to read, download, copy, distribute, print, search, or link to the full texts of articles, using them for any legal purpose without prior permission from the editor or author.
 In line with Open Science principles, the journal seeks continuous updates to ensure openness and transparency in all knowledge management processes.

-The Journal Música Hodie endorses the San Francisco Declaration (DORA) - Research Assessment
+The Journal Música Hodie endorses the San Francisco Declaration (DORA) - Research Assessment.

-With the aim of aligning itself with Brazilian scientific journals registered in Miguilim to the Open Access and Science Movements, the Journal Música Hodie has adopted the Declaration on Research Assessment (DORA[1]) as a code of ethics and international recommendations, "recognizing the need to improve how the results of academic research are evaluated" (DORA, 2021).
+To align itself with Brazilian scientific journals registered in Miguilim to the Open Access and Science Movements, the Journal Música Hodie has adopted the Declaration on Research Assessment (DORA[1]) as a code of ethics and international recommendations, "recognizing the need to improve how the results of academic research are evaluated" (DORA, 2021).
 Read the Declaration in full at https://sfdora.org/read/

 Thus, scientific articles must describe: